cloudevents/spec/cloudevents/working-drafts/dds-protocol-binding.md

 placed into the DDS message using an [event format](#14-event-formats).

-In the _binary_ content mode, the value of the event `data` is placed into the DDS message's "Data" section as-is; all other event attributes are mapped to the DDS message's event metadata fields.
+In the _binary_ content mode, the value of the event `data` is placed into the DDS message's `data` section as-is; all other event attributes are mapped to the DDS message's event metadata fields.

 ### 1.4.
 Event Formats